The Karl Daymond Bursary Fund

 The Bursary Fund today

+After Karl’s passing, the Singing Club (now led by Karl’s old school friend Jayne Thomas) continued to raise money to put towards a bursary.
 To help us find a suitable recipient for the bursary we approached The Royal Welsh College of Music and Drama in Cardiff.
-In 2023 they found us not one but two amazingly talented young singers, Tomos Owen Jones and Maisie O’Shea.
+In 2023 they found us not one but two amazingly talented young singers, Tomos Owen Jones and Maisie O’Shea, who were each awarded £1,000 from the Bursary Fund.

 Tomos is a tenor, composer and conductor from Llangattock in the Brecon Beacons.
 He has just finished a Masters Degree in composition and vocal studies at RWCMD, and will be continuing his studies there in September 2024 as part of the David Seligman Opera School.